Honors Capstone Project

 In addition to the five works written by Tolstoy that were previously mentioned, I have used various biographies and scholarly articles to assist in the research portion of this project.
 The secondary scholarly literature includes: Tolstoy’s Major Fiction by Edward Wasiolek, Tolstoy by Henri Troyat, and Tolstoy: A Biography by A.N.
 Wilson.
 The secondary literature detailed Tolstoy’s personal life including his relationship with his wife, Sofya Andreyevna Bers, and their children.
 The biographers, Troyat and Wilson, provided crucial accounts of Tolstoy’s relationship with the peasants who worked his land at his home, Yasnaya Polyana.
 After learning of Tolstoy’s personal life and his critiques of the society around him, the meaning and intent of his literature comes full circle.

 Almeter, Kelly, "The Moralist’s Perspective: An Analysis of a Contemporary Reader’s Connection to Leo Tolstoy’s Themes of Life as Presented in Five Selected Works" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 748.

 Creative Commons License